 Working in the organization has provided her an opportunity to see the diverse life situations of the children.
 She has seen them transform their lives through education with the help of program sponsorship.
 She is proud to be part of the NRCF team.

 Lillian Nyabuto, Assistant Admin/Librarian

 I’m Lillian, and I’m a proud beneficiary of the program.
 My journey at NRCF has been truly life-changing.
 I am currently employed as an Assistant Administrative/Librarian.
 My responsibilities are varied and enjoyable.
 I handle a variety of tasks, including errands, library assistance, inventory management, and procurement assistance.

 My favorite part of my job is interacting with students in the library because I like cultivating a reading culture among our students and thus helping to change lives.

 I get a lot of satisfaction from contributing to the smooth operation of our office and library.

 Volunteer Case Workers

-NRCA also enjoys the support of “Volunteer Case Workers” who receive a small stipend for their time and travel costs.
+NRCF also enjoys the support of “Volunteer Case Workers” who receive a small stipend for their time and travel costs.